 Building pupils’ self-esteem: have you downloaded your free PSHE workshop sessions?

 These body confidence workshops from the Dove Self-Esteem Project are aimed at 11-14-year-olds and have demonstrated proven benefits in raising pupils’ self-esteem.
 Each of the sessions takes around 45 minutes to one hour.
-If you don’t have time to carry out all five of the free workshop sessions with your pupils, then you may choose to download the Confident Me single session workshop.
+If you don’t have time to carry out all five of the free workshop sessions with your pupils, then you can download the Confident Me single session workshop.
 This hour-long session covers the key points from each session.

 Here’s what to expect in each of the sessions: